wangxiaoyunanne/docs/source/hive_louvain.html.md

 # Community Detection (Louvain)

-Community detection in graphs is to group vertices together, such that those that are closer (have more connections) to each other are placed in the same cluster.
+Community detection in graphs means grouping vertices together, so that those vertices that are closer (have more connections) to each other are placed in the same cluster.
 A commonly used algorithm for community detection is Louvain (<https://arxiv.org/pdf/0803.0476.pdf>).

 ## Summary of Results

-The Gunrock uses sort and segmented reduce to implement the Louvain algorithm, different from the commonly used hash table mapping.
-The GPU implementation is about ~1.5X faster than the OpenMP implementation, and also faster than pervious GPU works.
-It is still unknown whether the sort and segmented reduce formulation maps the problem batter than hash table on the GPU.
-The modularities resulted from the GPU implementation are within small differences as the serial implementation, and are better when the graph is larger.
+The Gunrock implementation uses sort and segmented reduce to implement the Louvain algorithm, different from the commonly used hash table mapping.
+The GPU implementation is about ~1.5X faster than the OpenMP implementation, and also faster than previous GPU works.
+It is still unknown whether the sort and segmented reduce formulation map the problem better than hash table on the GPU.
+The modularities resulting from the GPU implementation are within small differences as the serial implementation, and are better when the graph is larger.
 A custom hash table can potentially improve the running time.
 The GPU Louvain implementation should have moderate scalability across multiple GPUs in an